pingwuu/pingwuu.github.com/index.md

 layout: frontpage
 ---

-## Welcome to my blog site
+## Welcome to Ping Wu's Blog Site

-This is a simple site where I share my study notes about software engineering.
+This is Ping Wu's Blog Site